Faten-Kasasbeh/Entity_FrameWork_Project/README.md

 # Entity_FrameWork_Project
-This is our Sixth project in the Coding Academy by Orange
+This is our Seventh project in the Coding Academy by Orange